Diksha02/basic-banking-system/README.md

 ﻿# basic-banking-system
-This is a basic banking system app created using Node.js and MongoDB database.
+This is a basic banking system created using Node.js and MongoDB database.